oddbird/oddsite/content/work/quarqnet.rst

 QuarqNet needed to integrate
 with Quarq's existing brand,
-both the e-commerce site
+both the e-commerce site,
 and the packaging and printed collateral for the Qollector,
+Quarq's wearable,
-Quarq's wearable tracking hardware.
+activity-tracking hardware.
+The QuarqNet brand
-QuarqNet also matches `Quarq Race Intelligence`_, another Quarq web application
+also matches `Quarq Race Intelligence`_, another Quarq web application
-OddBird had the privilege to develop.
+OddBird had the privilege to design and develop.

 .. _Quarq Race Intelligence: https://www.quarqrace.com/